|Kashmir and the bomb|

 It is the unfortunate phenomenon in strategic affairs generally, that when it is easier to discuss issues, in times of relative peace, they tend to recede to the background as less urgent and undemanding.
 The problem is that discussion, particularly sober discussion within one's own side and more so with the adversary, is impossible under the circumstance of crisis and impending conflict.
 Consequently, it would appear that an opportunity has been missed to engage equably with the nuclear factor in India-Pakistan relations.
 Hopefully, it would not be an opportunity rued after some future calamity.

 Since Kashmir is central to any such possibility, here a view is taken of the nuclear factor in relation to Kashmir.
 In the recent discussion, Kashmir found mention in an oblique manner.
-The votaries for rescinding NFU opined that in light of Pakistani fragility, its nuclear weapons could find their way into jihadist hands state complicity.
+The votaries for rescinding NFU opined that in light of Pakistani fragility, its nuclear weapons could find their way into jihadist handswith or without state complicity.
 The jihadists, in league with Kashmiri extremists ensconced in Pakistan, may use this for blackmailing India to make concessions on Kashmir.
 Such scaremongering was used to advance their view that India may require to go nuclear to smash such a contingency.
 If NFU is made history, then it would enable suitable response, besides being a suitable deterrence to negative forces for taking over Pakistan's crown jewels.

 The nuclear blackmail narrative has been there since the very beginning of nuclear thinking.
 In the early eighties, Stephen Cohen reports of an interview he had in Pakistan in which his bemedelled interlocutor suggested that one utility of the bomb, then in Pakistan's basement, was to blackmail India politically for concessions on Kashmir.
 Militarily, he described its utility as plugging India's reinforcement routes into Kashmir from Jammu and slicing off the Valley in the melee.

 The story was duly picked up by Subramanyam, leading advocate for India's nuclearisation.
-He justified redressing India's nuclear asymmetry, highlighting that just as Pakistan could plug the Valley from an Indian military surge in case of conflict by dropping the Bomb at Banihal or thereabouts, India could also do so by off the other end of the Valley at Jhelum's exit.
+He justified redressing India's nuclear asymmetry, highlighting that just as Pakistan could plug the Valley from an Indian military surge in case of conflict by dropping the Bomb at Banihal or thereabouts, India could also do so by sealing off the other end of the Valley at Jhelum's exit.
 A nuclear symmetry would put paid to Pakistan's ambition to gain an upper hand in conflict and wrest Kashmir.
 A Pakistan brought to its strategic senses by the nuclear balance, would then reconcile to the status quo.
-To Subramanyam, acceptance of the status quo by Pakistan was the solution to the Kashmir conflict and at one remove to the hostility between the countries.
+To Subramanyam, acceptance of the status quo by Pakistan was the solution to the Kashmir conflict and at one remove to the hostility between the two countries.
 By the end of that decade, Kashmir was on the boil, hardly in sight of the solution, though India had nuclearised by then.

 What Subramanyam failed to mention, not because of lazy strategic thinking but surely so as not to complicate his nuclear advocacy, was that Pakistan could choose other options under the cover of the Bomb.
 In the event, Pakistan chose the route described by analysts as the 'stability/instability' paradox that has it that stability brought on by mutual deterrence at the nuclear level opens up strategic space below for exploitation.
 Pakistan let loose a proxy war, no doubt emboldened and eased by Kashmiri alienation and angst.